Alcohol, Drugs and Smoking

-As a young person you’re often faced with difficult decisions when it comes to alcohol, drugs and smoking.
+As a young person, you’re often faced with difficult decisions when it comes to alcohol, drugs and smoking.
 You might want to experiment.
 Maybe your friends are pressuring you to try it.
 Perhaps you’re worried that a family member or friend is becoming addicted.
-You might want support to quite or you just want more information about it.
+You might want support to quit or you just want more information about it.

-TheSprout is here to help by showing you all the advice, information and support services out there in Cardiff, Wales and beyond.
+TheSprout is here to help by showing you all the advice, information and support services out there in Wales.

 SchoolBeat – SchoolBeat has information and resources for teachers, pupils and parents to follow up on lessons given in schools by the School Community Police Officers.
 There are activities for children and young people about drug and substance misuse, social behaviour and community and personal safety grouped into different age brackets (5-7, 7-11, 11-14 and 14-16).

 Alcohol Change UK – Working to change attitudes towards alcohol by improving knowledge about the harms of alcohol, calling for better policy and regulation, changing social norms, improving drinking behaviour and working with organisations and practitioners to find better support and treatment.
 There lots of information on the website including quizzes about your drinking, tips on how to cut down and how to find help for you or your family/friends.

 DAN 24/7 – Wales Drug and Alcohol Helpline – A free and bilingual telephone drug and alcohol helpline providing a single point of contact for anyone in Wales wanting further information or help relating to drugs or alcohol.
 Freephone: 0808 808 2234 or text DAN to: 81066

 Help Me Quit-The free NHS stop smoking service in Wales.
 They have loads of information on all the NHS stop smoking services and a contact centre that makes it easier for smokers to choose the best support for them.
 Freephone: 0808 2506885